TypeScriptPlayground/std/README.md

-# Template
-Template for TypeScript.
+# Standerd modules for TypeScript